AustinGomez/pushshift-go/README.md

 ## Restrictions

-PushShift rate limits the API to around ~200 requests per second by IP address.
+PushShift rate limits you by IP address to around ~200 requests per minute.
 No authentication is required.

 ## Roadmap